Emmerdale fans beg soap to resolve ‘forgotten’ storyline as they’re left hanging after ‘weird’ build up

-Emmerdale viewers are begging for the soap bring Chloe Harris‘s dad into the soap now she’s pregnant.
+Emmerdale viewers are begging for the soap bring Chloe Harris‘s dad into the show now she’s pregnant.

 It was revealed last night (Wednesday, October 5) that Mackenzie and Chloe slept together last month.

-Now fans want to finally see her dad and see him brought in as part of the storyline.
+Now fans want to finally see her dad brought in as part of the storyline.

 Emmerdale: Chloe and her dad Damon